computationalcancergenomics-eng/iDriver/README.md

 - cohort1 — Cancer project identifier (e.g., ColoRect-AdenoCA)
 - freq — Total number of mutations for the patient
 - HyperMut_donor — Is the patient a hypermutated patient or not (TRUE/FALSE)

+Put this donor information file in the following destination:
+"../extdata/procInput/iDriverInputs/donorInfo.tsv"

 #### c.
 Mutations probabilities
 This file provides the predicted number of mutations for each element and the corresponding probability of observing mutation in that element in one patient for a cancer cohort.